IronCoreLabs/ironcore-alloy/kotlin/benchmarks/src/README.md

 # ironcore-alloy Kotlin Benchmarks

 This directory contains a benchmark suite for the Kotlin version of ironcore-alloy.
-To build and run the benchmark, just execute the following commands from this directory:
+To build and run the benchmark, just execute the following commands from the `kotlin` directory:

 ```
 docker compose up -d
-../../gradlew bench
+./gradlew bench
 ```

 ## Tenant Security Proxy